The Show B side / Capture #4 - Drums:

 you some straight time using only the K-S-H. (it's good for base line overhead levels)

-as consistent in how hard, and where, they hit the drum you can be reasonability certain
+If the drummer is rock steady in time and consistent in how hard, and where, they hit the drum you can be reasonability certain

 of a solid rhythm section session.
 If the drummer is all over the place in time, intensity